Needle Threading A Button

 Needle Threading A Button is a public sculpture in the Garment District neighborhood of Manhattan, New York, located on 191 W 39th St. It is owned by the Garment District Alliance.
 It is the district's first permanent art installation, being made out of stainless steel and aluminum.

 History

 The kiosk, which previously accompanied the sculpture and was a resource for information, was created in the 1970s by James Biber, on the Seventh Avenue Plaza of 1411 Broadway.
 It was renovated in 1996, adding the button and needle sculpture, with the purpose of attracting attention to the kiosk.

 In 2021, the Garment District Alliance realized that a physical kiosk was no longer necessary due to the prevalence of cell phones, and covered it up, making it a pincushion, later fully replacing the kiosk in 2022.
-Thus, the small building was removed, allowing people to be able to walk underneath the sculpture, also improving mobility.
-In addition to the removal of the kiosk, a new sculpture with a yellow button was created, and it officially opened on February 16, 2023, in a celebration with custom Big Button cookies.
+The small building was removed, allowing people to be able to walk underneath the sculpture, also improving mobility.
+In addition to the removal of the kiosk, a new sculpture with a yellow button was created.
+It opened on February 16, 2023, in a celebration with custom Big Button cookies.